GoogleChrome/web.dev/src/site/content/en/fast/image-cdns/index.md

 ### Origin

 An image CDN can live on your own domain or the domain of your image CDN.
-Third-party image CDNs typically offer the option of using a custom domain (for example, yours) for a fee.
+Third-party image CDNs typically offer the option of using a custom domain for a fee.
 Using your own domain makes it easier to switch image CDNs at a later date because no URL changes will be needed.

 Figure 2 uses the image CDN's domain ("example-cdn.com") with a personalized subdomain, rather than a custom domain.